-Neutering is the best way to deal with the issue of unwanted pregnancies - by preventing the problem in the first place.
-In addition, it also has health benefits for your cat.
+Neutering is the best way to deal with the issue of unwanted pregnancies.

-The chance of contracting some infectious cat diseases will be reduced, as will the likelihood of developing mammary tumours (breast cancers), pyometra (life threatening womb infections), testicular cancer, and many other illnesses.
+The chance of getting some infectious cat diseases will be reduced.
+The likelihood of developing tumours, pyometra (life threatening womb infections), testicular cancer, and other illnesses is also reduced.

-Unneutered male cats are more likely to end up injured from fighting, or stray from home.
-They can often spray smelly urine to attract potential mates, and experience stress from frustration if they don't find one.
-Neutered males are less likely to roam or fight and their urine will smell less pungent!
+Unneutered male cats are more likely to end up injured from fighting or stray from home.
+They can often spray smelly urine to attract mates.
+Cats can then experience stress from frustration if they don't find one.
+Neutered males are less likely to roam or fight.

-Female cats that haven't been neutered can become pregnant from four months of age, are more likely to contract diseases and are even at risk of developing infections.
-Neutering your female cat means there won't be any unwanted kittens, so there will be no expense associated with litters.
+Female cats that haven't been neutered can become pregnant from four months of age.
+They are also more likely to contract diseases and are at risk of developing infections.
+Neutering your female cat means there won't be unwanted kittens.

-Neutering (also called spaying) is a surgical operation to prevent female cats from getting pregnant and male cats from making females pregnant.
-This simple operation will be performed by your vet, with your cat being under general anaesthetic.
-Cats are fairly resilient and in most cases you'll be able to drop off and pick up your cat from the vet the same day.
-They'll recover quickly from the operation, although your vet will be able to advise on the best care during this stage.
+Neutering is an operation to prevent female cats from getting pregnant and male cats from making females pregnant.
+The operation will be performed by your vet, with your cat being under general anaesthetic.
+You'll likely be able to drop off and pick up your cat on the same day.
+They'll recover quickly from the operation, and your vet will advise on the best care.

 Cats Protection recommends that kittens are neutered at four months old or younger, although cats can be neutered at any age.

 You’ll need to book an initial appointment for the operation.
-Vets may require the cat to be brought for a pre-anaesthetic check before the day of the operation.
-The cat will normally be admitted between 8am-10am in the morning and able to be picked up that evening and will need to have been kept indoors without food for some of the night before.
-Your vet will advise.
+Vets may require the cat to be brought for a check before the operation.
+The cat will normally be admitted between 8am-10am in the morning and able to be picked up that evening.

-Modern anaesthetics and pain relief mean that the process is really painless these days.
-Many vets also operate using a tiny incision on the left side of the cat, reducing pain in comparison to the equivalent procedure in dogs or humans.
-Vets will also give the cat pain relief injections covering the period after surgery.
-If you are unsure, please speak with your vet.
+Effective pain relief means that the process is painless.
+Many vets operate using an incision on the left side of the cat.
+Vets will also give the cat pain relief injections.

-Vets usually advise that the cat is kept indoors for a few days after surgery and may need to wear a lampshade shape collar to stop it from chewing its stitches.
+Vets usually advise that the cat is kept indoors for a few days after surgery.
+Your cat may need to wear a lampshade shape collar to stop it from chewing its stitches.

-Kitten neutering is proven to be safe and effective and avoids many of the potential complications that can be had later in life.
+Kitten neutering is proven to be safe and effective.

-Cats Protection recommend that your pet cat is neutered at four months of age or younger.
-It is important that the procedure is done before the cat begins puberty, preventing any unplanned pregnancies.
+Cats Protection recommend that your cat is neutered at four months of age or younger.
+It is important that this is done before the cat begins puberty.

-There is no evidence to show that it inhibits growth or causes urinary problems, with experiences showing kittens resume their normal activities and routines after surgery much more quickly than adult cats.
+There is no evidence to show that it causes growth or causes urinary problems.
+Experiences show that kittens resume their normal activities and routines after surgery much more quickly than adult cats.

-If you're looking for a kitten neutering vet in your area, take a look at our register.
+If you're looking for a kitten neutering vet in your area, look at our register.

 Neutered cats need less food after surgery, so you will need to reduce their daily food intake after they are neutered.
-Neutering in itself doesn’t make cats fat.
+Neutering doesn’t make cats fat.